Bhumbra/probayes/README.md

 In the near-future, it is intended to expand the scope of probayes to include:

-1. Support Gibbs sampling using semi-conjugacy.
-2. Code initial support for approximate inference using using dense mean field messaging.
+1. Code initial support for approximate inference using using dense mean field messaging.
-3. Support derivative-based updates (HMC, gradient ascent/descent optimisation).
+2. Support derivative-based updates (HMC, gradient ascent/descent optimisation).

 A quickstart is also intended, but for now there are examples in the examples/ subdirectories: